 The most popular way to travel to Heimaey is via the ferry Herjólfur, which travels to and from the harbor at Landeyjahöfn (around two hours from ReykjavÌk).
 You can park your car at the harbor and leave it there for a day (parking is free at the moment of writing).

-While it’s possible to take your car to the island, it’s really not necessary.
+While it’s possible to take your car to the island, it’s not absolutely necessary.
 You can discover the island on foot, rent a bike, or join one of the tours when you get there.
 On the other hand, if you want to explore the whole island on your own in a short time, having a car will make it easy… So it’s really your call.